Updated on: 11/6/2019

-With the new hands-free law in Washington State regarding cell phone use while driving, there is a frequently asked question regarding pulling over on the freeway to make a call.
+With the new distracted driving law in Washington State regarding cell phone use while driving, there is a frequently asked question regarding pulling over on the freeway to make a call.

 The answer is, NO. The shoulder lanes are intended for emergencies.
 Calling someone, using your GPS, or sending a text, are not emergency circumstances.
 By sitting on the side of a freeway you are actually more of a hazard to yourself and other drivers.